 Medical coders audit inpatient/outpatient health records (both paper and electronic) for appropriate ICD-9/ICD-10 and/or CPT code assignment.
 Coders also aid in revenue cycle auditing.
 Medical coders work in hospitals, physician offices, group practices, and insurance companies.

-The Medical Coding Certificate is a 28-credit-hour program focusing on pathophysiology, pharmacology, coding, medical reimbursement and basic concepts of health information and is designed to better prepare you to sit for industry standard certifications.
+The medical coding certificate is a 28-credit-hour program focusing on pathophysiology, pharmacology, coding, medical reimbursement, and basic concepts of health information and is designed to better prepare you to sit for industry standard certifications.

-The curriculum includes a unique professional practicum component that integrates classroom instruction with applied, technical experience in an actual healthcare facility.
+The curriculum includes a unique professional practicum component that integrates classroom instruction with applied, technical experience in an actual health care facility.